maketsi/TA-TC-Sysmon/README.md

 Original events are expected to have sourcetype XmlWinEventLog:Microsoft-Windows-Sysmon/Operational

-If the index-time operations are not done, this package will rename the sourcetype to sysmon:events, for optimization reasons.
+If the index-time transform is not done, this package will rename the sourcetype locally to sysmon:events, for optimization reasons.

 ## Compatibility with Splunk CIM